 #3 Run Floor Vents Through the Dishwasher

-You can't go much deeper when debating how to deep clean your house than tackling your floor and ceiling vents.
+When debating how to deep clean your house, you can't go much deeper than tackling your floor and ceiling vents.
 Scour as you might, removing all the accumulated dirt and dust from vents can be a spring cleaner's nightmare.
-If yours are made of aluminum or steel, there's a shortcut to spic-and-span: Just run them through the dishwasher on a water-only cycle.
+If your vents are made of aluminum or steel, there's a shortcut to spic-and-span: Just run them through the dishwasher on a water-only cycle.

 #4 Iron Out Bad Carpet Stains